-• Made due to the death or disability of the beneficiary;

-• Made on account of a tax-free scholarship, allowance, or payment described in section 25A(g)(2);

-• Made because of attendance by the beneficiary at a U.S. military academy.
-This exception applies only to the extent that the distribution does not exceed the costs of advanced education (as defined in title 10 of the U.S. Code) at the academy; or

-• Included in income because you used the qualified education expenses to figure the American opportunity and lifetime learning credits.
+- Distributions made due to the death or disability of the beneficiary. - Distributions from an education account made on account of a tax-free scholarship, allowance, or payment described in section 25A(g)(2). - Distributions from an education account made because of attendance by the beneficiary at a U.S. military academy.
+This exception applies only to the extent that the distribution does not exceed the costs of advanced education (as defined in title 10 of the U.S. Code) at the academy. - Distributions from an education account included in income because you used the qualified education expenses to figure the American opportunity and lifetime learning credits.